 Second sanding (medium abrasive: 36 grit)

 Sand as before.
-Apply wood putty to exposed cracks and allow to dry.
+Apply wood putty to exposed cracks and allow them to dry.

 Third sanding (fine abrasive: 80 or 120 grit)